When you see or hear the acronym “USDA,” the first image that probably comes to mind is a big, juicy steak. As in, USDA

 One of the biggest eligibility requirements is that the property be located in a designated rural area.
 You can use this map to determine if the property you have your eye on is eligible for a USDA home loan.

 The next biggie is the USDA income limits.
 You can’t make more than 115% of the median family household income for the area in which you wish you purchase the home.

-With regard to income, the max DTI ratio is 29/41, meaning the housing payment can’t exceed 29% of gross monthly income and total liabilities can’t exceed 41% of income.
+With regard to income requirements, the max DTI ratio is 29/41, meaning the housing payment can’t exceed 29% of gross monthly income and total liabilities can’t exceed 41% of income.
 Check out my affordability calculator to get an idea.

 You must also occupy the property you’re buying – no second homes or investment properties are permitted.
 But manufactured homes are USDA eligible.
-And there area loan limits just like there are on conventional mortgages and FHA loans.
+And the area loan limits just like there are on conventional mortgages and FHA loans.